It Can Hurt More Than It Can Heal

 Here’s a great resource for health-related info: sciencebasedmedicine.org

 4. The Best Way To Heal Your Mind

 While I do believe that religion and spirituality can provide a sense of well-being for many people, I don’t think that believing in a higher power can heal a sick mind.
 There are a lot of “healers” in the yoga community that will claim that they have the ability to make you happy, fulfilled, and enlightened, but they are charlatans or delusional.

 Yoga therapists, shamans, life coaches, and gurus are not qualified to provide effective, evidence-based mental health treatment or psychotherapy.
-If you are struggling with psychological issues, then your best bet is to find a well-trained mental health clinician, such as a psychologist or psychiatrist.
+If you are struggling with psychological issues, then your best bet is to find a well-trained mental health clinician, such as a psychologist (PhD) or psychiatrist (MD).